ghishadow/wilt/README.md

 # Words I learned Today
 #### 1st September 2016
-##### Arduous:
++ Arduous:
    >involving or requiring strenuous effort; difficult and tiring.

-Example : understanding Theory of Computation was arduous to me
+- Example : understanding Theory of Computation was arduous to me.